 Freshmen Admissions Process & Required Documentation

-Important!
-Follow deadlines for submission.
+It is critical that you follow deadlines throughout the process.
 Late application materials, including completion of the FAFSA, will result in applicants being excluded from the pool for the upcoming academic year.

 All eligible freshman applicants who submit their application materials on time will be scheduled for a personal interview with HEOP representatives.
 Interviews for upstate applicants will be held in Rochester, NY, starting the third week of February.
 Interviews for downstate applicants will be held in New York City the last week of February/first week of March.
+Please note that interviews cannot be scheduled if our office has not received your application materials beforehand.
+After the first week of March, interviews for eligible applicants who have submitted application materials will be for possible waitlist only.
 After completing the interview, those students selected for entry through HEOP will be notified officially by Admissions by mid-March.

 Accepted HEOP students do NOT need to pay a deposit.
 However, they MUST return their commitment letter indicating their decision to attend or not attend RIT by May 1.
 After May 1, applicants on the admissions waitlist will be contacted.

 STEP 4: Submit financial documentation to the HEOP office by May 1.

 Below is a list of the types of documentation needed for both taxable and non-taxable income sources:

 |Source of Income||Amount||If accepted into HEOP, the following documentation will be required|

 |Adjusted gross income from wages||$||Copy of all 2016 W-2 forms for both parent(s) and student Copy of the signed IRS Tax Return for both you, if you filed taxes, and your parent(s).|